 Kent Music will be using new census figures for all schools to calculate the level of funding that you receive.
 Many schools have increased in pupil numbers over the last 5 years and in order to make the levels of funding fair to all we will update our pupil figures using the 2017 KCC return.

 Key Stage 1

 Funding is a contribution towards the cost of a KS1 music curriculum.
-It is calculated at £3 per KS1 pupil (based on 2012 census figures) with a minimum of £100 per school.
-Funding for Key Stage 1 is paid directly to schools providing KS1 teaching on the 20th of each month between May and March with a double payment in May.
+It is calculated at £2.50 per KS1 pupil (based on 2017 KCC census figures) with a minimum of £100 per school.
+Funding for Key Stage 1 is paid directly to schools providing KS1 music teaching on the 20th of each month between May and March with a double payment in May.